 This was the sharpest knife we tested and the best all-rounder.
 It glides through everyday chopping tasks but is ideally shaped and flexible enough for more experienced jobs like jointing chicken or filleting fish.
 Simple in design, the handle was one size fits all in easy-to-clean plastic, but for more of a looker and about £8 extra, Victorinox do a very similar rosewood handled knife we were also impressed with.
 The knife comes with a re-usable sheath for safe storage.

-Best bits: Remarkably reasonable price and novel handle design
+Pros: Remarkably reasonable price and novel handle design

 Not the weightiest knife in the block but in the under £10 category it was the sharpest and most comfortable to use.
 Our testers particularly liked the finger stop at the end of the handle that fits the first finger almost like a trigger.
 Sharp enough to carry out all our tasks and flexible enough to make it multi-purpose we thought this a great first time knife for a rookie cook who can upgrade in time.